-Student Name: Date:
+nt Name: Date:

-WHEN DO YOU HAVE CRAVINGS FOR TOBACCO?
-WHEN DO YOU USE TOBACCO AT SCHOOL?
+WHEN DO YOU HAVE TOBACCO/NICOTINE CRAVINGS?
+WHEN DO YOU USE TOBACCO/NICOTINE AT SCHOOL?

-before school before school

-during lunch during lunch

-after school after school

-with my friends: which one(s): with my friends: which one(s):
+Before school Before class

+During school During class

+After school After class

+When my friends are using When my friends are using

-during classes: which one(s)? during classes: which one(s)?
+During classes: which ones?
+During lunch/gym: which one?

-when I am bored when I am bored

-during passing periods: which one(s)? during passing periods: which one(s)?

-other: other:

-A. MY PLAN:

-1. Use Nicotine Replacement Therapy (NRT) during the school day: patch, gum or lozenges.

-The NRT must be stored in the nurse's office.
-You can get it from the nurse as needed/prescribed.

-2. Distract myself from cravings:

-Keep my hands busy: Text a friend Draw Help a teacher grade/clean Have a healthy snack or drink water

-Listen to music

-Take deep breaths

-Go for a walk

-Positive self-talk

-Chew gum

-\neg 3.
-I will change my routine:

-Hang out with friends who don't smoke during times when I usually smoke at school

-Take a different route to classes

-Not hang out in known smoking areas

-4. I will find support:

-Tell friends that I have decided not to use at school

-Find a friend to talk to when I have a craving

-Hang out with friends who don't smoke

-Talk to a teacher or staff member who cares about me

-Visit the school-based health center to get support

-Student Signature

-Nurse/Counselor Signature
+When i'm at a social activity When I'm at an off-campus school activity:

+When i'm bored which ones?

+When i'm stressed When i'm bored

+When i'm upset When i'm stressed

+Other: When i'm upset

+Other:

+WHAT ACTIVITIES HELP ME FORGET (I.E. SPORTS, PLAYING AN INSTRUMEN

+A. M Y PLAN: □ 1.
+Use Nicotine Replacement Therapy (NRT) d uring the school day: patch, gum or lozenges The NRT must be stored in the nurse's office.
+You can get it from the nurse as needed / prescribed. □ 2.
+Distract myself from cravings: Keep my hands busy: Text a friend Draw Help a teacher grade / clean Have a healthy snack or drink water Listen to music Take deep breaths Go for a walk Positive self-talk Chew gum Other Other □ 3.
+I will change my routine: Hang out with friends who don't smoke during tir Take a different route to classes Not hang out in known smoking areas Other , Other □ 4.
+I will find support: Tell friends that I have decided not to use at school Find a friend to talk to when I have a craving Hang out with friends who don't smoke Talk to a teacher or staff member who cares about Visit the school-based health center to get support Other ut me t Student Signature Nurse / Counselor Signature